MarkAdell/my_articles/intro_to_human_nutrition/README.md

 - [How Can You Calculate the Macronutrients You Need per Day?](#how-can-you-calculate-the-macronutrients-you-need-per-day)
 - [How to Read Nutrition Facts](#how-to-read-nutrition-facts)

+For the past 8 months, I have been following a diet and exercising in order to lose weight and develop healthy eating habits.
+I have achieved great results so far and learned many things during this period, especially about human nutrition.

+I decided to write this article, which serves as a gentle introduction to human nutrition.
+It was initially a reference that I prepared for myself, but I quickly realized that other people could make use of it.
+So I continued improving it and made sure it would be suitable for everyone, regardless of their level of knowledge about this subject.
+This article provides a solid starting point for you to build upon.

+The information in this article is collected from several resources, which I have verified for correctness to the best of my abilities.

+Let's get started!

 ## Introduction

 Our bodies need two types of nutrients: **Macronutrients** (carbohydrates, proteins and fats), which the body needs in large quantities.
 And **Micronutrients** (vitamins and minerals), which the body needs in smaller quantities.